ieiei/ianvei/rust-for-rustaceans/11 FOREIGN FUNCTION INTERFACES.md

 ## Summary

 In this chapter, we’ve covered how to use the extern keyword to call out of Rust into external code, as well as how to use it to make Rust code accessible to external code.
 We’ve also discussed how to align Rust types with types on the other side of the FFI boundary, and some of the common pitfalls in trying to get code written in two different languages to mesh well.
 Finally, we talked about the bindgen and cbindgen tools, which make the experience of keeping FFI bindings up to date much more pleasant.
 In the next chapter, we’ll look at how to use Rust in more restricted environments, like embedded devices, where the standard library may not be available and where even a simple operation like allocating memory may not be possible.

-**RUST WITHOUT THE STANDARD LIBRARY**

-Rust is intended to be a language for systems programming, but it isn’t always clear what that really means.
-At the very least, a systems programming language is usually expected to allow the programmer to write programs that do not rely on the operating system and can run directly on the hardware, whether that is a thousand core supercomputer or an embedded device with a single-core ARM processor with a clock speed of 72MHz and 256KiB of memory.

-In this chapter, we’ll take a look at how you can use Rust in unorthodox environments, such as those without an operating system, or those that don’t even have the ability to dynamically allocate memory!
-Much of our discussion will focus on the #![no_std] attribute, but we’ll also investigate